Q&A

 We started with an alcohol-based liquid sanitizer, but it was sloppy.
 Gel and alcohol got everywhere on the kiosk and within the electronics.
 So we started exploring other methods for sanitizing.
 After a lot of study and research, UV lighting came to the forefront, especially the germicidal wavelength of UV-C light.

+Years of further engineering and testing followed to ensure the product was safe and effective.
 We did a lot of safety experimentation as to the amount of light exposure, the distance between hands and light, and the duration of the light exposure to hands.
 We came up with the best possible combination for the safety that we're looking for, plus the incredible efficacy—a balance which was very important to me and the team.
 It was a total team effort to solving a need to enable people to sanitize their hands in a safe, effective, and clean manner in public settings.

 After independent laboratories validated that HANDY delivered results even better than expected, we began marketing our HANDY UV-C Hand Sanitizers.